LittleCodersCrew/CodersCamp2020.Project.React.MyPlants/README.md

     <img  src="https://res.cloudinary.com/dyj4k9tr0/image/upload/v1618226565/admin_ohrncv.png" width="45%" />
 </p>
 - Each user has his own profile, which is called 'My garden' and it includes:
     - Garden - user can create profiles for the plants he has at home.
 He can name his plants, add pictures of them and description.
     - Journal - user can also create public or private (visible only to the owner) notes, which are kind of a journal about taking care of his plants.
     - Favorite users - user can add other User's profiles to their favourites, so he can follow their plants.
     - Settings - user can change his account details.
 <img  src="">
 - There is a chat created, where are two channels:
     - **Main chat** - for general discussion about plants, where users can ask questions or share their experience.
 It opens by default.
     - **Trade your plants** - dedicated for trade.
 Users can sell or exchange their plants or equipment.
 <img  src="">
 - We have created not only a plant search engine, but also a user search engine, which is located on a separate subpage.
 <img  src="">
 - There is also a calendar on our website where users can add events - for example reminders to water their plants.
 <img  src="">

-## Technologies
+## Technologies & Tools
 - ReactJS
 - SCSS
 - ESLint